 Each investment opportunity requires the consensus of the investment committee in order to be approved, except that investments of less than approximately 3% of our net assets may be made without the prior approval of the investment committee if approved by Messrs.
 Maher and Lazar and two other members of the investment committee, one of whom must be an individual from BlackRock and the other a Kelso Principal.
-In addition, certain follow-on investments in existing portfolio companies do not require investment committee approval beyond that obtained when the initial investment in the company was made.
-Temporary investments, such as those in cash equivalents, U.S. Government Securities and other high quality debt investments that mature in one year or less, do not require approval by the investment committee.

-At December 31, 2007, each of Mr. Maher and Mr. Lazar was a full time employee of the Advisor.
+At April 30, 2007, each of Mr. Maher and Mr. Lazar was a full time employee of the Advisor.
 Each has ownership and financial interests in the Advisor.
 Neither Mr. Maher nor Mr. Lazar receives any direct compensation from us.

-The following table sets forth the dollar range of our common stock beneficially owned by each of the portfolio managers as of December 31, 2007.
+The following table sets forth the dollar range of our common stock beneficially owned by each of the portfolio managers as of April 30, 2007.

 Portfolio Manager Aggregate Dollar Range of Common Stock Owned by Portfolio Manager(1)

-James R. Maher Over \$ 1,000,000
+James R. Maher Over \$1,000,000

-Michael B. Lazar Over \$ 1,000,000
+Michael B. Lazar Over \$1,000,000